Tenure-track or Tenured Faculty Position

 The Weldon School of Biomedical Engineering at Purdue University has experienced significant growth in the past decade and has a strong faculty core engaged in all areas of biomedical engineering as well as significant interdisciplinary efforts across campus, with other academic institutions, and industrial partners.
 The new faculty member will have the opportunity to collaborate with numerous investigators in the Purdue Colleges of Engineering, Pharmacy, Science, Health and Human Sciences, and Veterinary Medicine, and the Indiana University School of Medicine.
-In addition, Purdue has established Discovery Park, a highly interdisciplinary enterprise dedicated to translational research that includes the state-of-the-art Birck Nanotechnology Center and Bindley Bioscience Center.
-Tremendous opportunities for collaboration also exist with a wealth of Indiana-based companies in the medical device, biotechnology, and pharmaceutical fields.
+In addition, Purdue has established Discovery Park, a highly interdisciplinary enterprise dedicated to translational research that includes the Birck Nanotechnology Center and Bindley Bioscience Center.
+Tremendous opportunities for collaboration also exist with a wealth of local, regional, and international industry partners in the medical device, biotechnology, and pharmaceutical fields.
 The College of Engineering at Purdue is currently undergoing extensive growth, with over one hundred faculty position openings being projected over the next five years.
 For a detailed description of research activities see https://engineering.purdue.edu/BME/Research

-Purdue University is an equal opportunity/equal access/affirmative action employer fully committed to achieving a diverse workforce.
+Purdue University is an EEO/AA employer fully committed to achieving a diverse workforce.

 fully committed to achieving a diverse work force.